platinum-engineering/unicrypt-locker/web3/locker/README.md

     fundingWallet,
     // boolean: if true then fee is paid in SOL,
     // else paid in locked token
+    // if token is already whitelisted it's better to set this to true
+    // to avoid any fees
     feeInSol,
 }
 ```